 The honor system in League of Legends, which was first introduced in 2012 and developed since, attempts to offer a solution to one of the most commonly discussed problems the game has ever faced.
 More than balancing champions, or the metrics used to measure a player’s individual performance, player cooperation and sportsmanship has weighed heavy on League’s otherwise successful existence.

-Out With The Old Honor System, in With The New
+Out With the Old Honor System and in With the New

 More importantly, the old honors system’s ultimate rewards were mostly cosmetic or a show of pride; you could review a player’s honors on their profile, and a crest would be added to their summoner image after champion select/during game loading.
 For receiving a specific combination of honors from your allies, you could be awarded the Great Mentor, Great Teammate, or Great Leader crests, and for receiving honors from opponents you would receive the Crest of Honor.
 There was even an All Around Honorable crest, which wasn’t frequently spotted.